본문 바로가기

 Authorities Call for Restraint...
 Banks Lower Dollar Deposit Rates

-The balance of U.S. dollar deposits at major commercial banks has decreased by nearly 2 trillion won compared to the end of last year.
-This is due to a large number of depositors selling dollars to realize foreign exchange gains as the KRW-USD exchange rate has risen sharply.
+The dollar deposit balances at major commercial banks have decreased by nearly 2 trillion won compared to the end of last year.
+As the won-dollar exchange rate surged, many depositors sold dollars to realize foreign exchange gains.

-As the KRW-USD exchange rate remains high, banks have recently refrained from marketing dollar deposits and have lowered interest rates.
-This is because financial authorities have called for stronger management as the exchange rate has soared since the beginning of the year.
-On January 19, the Financial Supervisory Service convened executives from commercial banks and requested countermeasures for the high exchange rate.
-Authorities reportedly believe that investment in dollar-denominated products is one of the factors driving the exchange rate higher.
-Lee Chanjin, Governor of the Financial Supervisory Service, also stated at a recent market review meeting, "As foreign currency deposits and insurance increase, the risk of financial consumer losses due to exchange rate fluctuations is also growing.
-Please guide financial companies to refrain from excessive marketing and events through meetings with management," he requested.
+Lee Chanjin, Governor of the Financial Supervisory Service, also requested at a recent market situation review meeting, "As foreign currency deposits and insurance products increase, the risk of financial consumer losses due to exchange rate fluctuations is also growing.
+Please guide financial companies to refrain from excessive marketing and promotional events through meetings with management."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.